ssliwinski07/Python-OpenAI.API/README.md

 1. API docs is available at `http://localhost:8040/api`
 2. UsersAPI class and its methods were only created as a test to show how function `verify_api_key` from `ApiServer` works.
-3. `verify_api_key` function checks if the API key passed in header API request is valid on the endpoints that are not public - those endpoints require to pass authorization header with API key.
+3. `verify_api_key` function checks if the API key passed in the header of http request is valid on the endpoints that are not public - those endpoints require to pass authorization header with API key.
 4. If you want to use `/users/{user_id}` protected endpoint from swagger you need to:
    - authorize using API key fetched from `/keys/` endpoint
    - set `user_id = 1`, otherwise it will raise an exception that user was not found.